 The University's organizational structure consists of four main executive authorities such as Registrar, Director, Controller of Examination, and Controller of Finance.

 6.2.3.
 Does the University have a formal policy to ensure quality?
 How is it designed, driven, deployed and reviewed?

-Yes, the University has established Internal Quality Assurance Cell as approved by Executive Council (EC) in its 85th meeting.
+Yes, the University has established Internal Quality Assurance Cell.

 Composition of IQAC